Czech traditional clothing: History

 Information became available during the fifteenth century about styles, accessories and materials used.
 Under serfdom valuable materials (such as silk and velvet) were prohibited, and farmers wore simple clothing.
 The sixteenth century was a time of development of textile and sewing technologies; for example, women's clothing was fitted at the waist.

 Regional varieties

 Bohemia

-Residents of Plzeň wore traditional clothing until the late nineteenth century.
+Residents of Plzeň wore traditional Slavic clothing until the late nineteenth century.
 Women in the city wore several layers of thin skirts, a distinguishing feature.
 The primary fabric was cotton, decorated with ribbons and a silk scarf tied across the chest.

 Dress in the Prácheňsko region differed by generation.
 Typical dress for a teenaged boy would include a short jacket, narrow trousers and high boots.
 Older men wore long coats instead of jackets.
 Women's clothing had a number of differences between the young and old.
 Married woman wore long skirts (indicating their status), and a white scarf was tied around the head.
 The caftan consisted of a skirt and bodice.